codefuse-ai/MFTCoder/mft_peft_hf/README.md

 # Evaluation (Optional)

-Because the generated code cannot guarantee security, we run the generated code in a separate container.
-We have provided a Docker image and a shell script to run the generated code to get pass@1 evaluation scores.
+Due to security concerns, the generated code is executed within a separate container.
+To facilitate this process and obtain the PASS@1 evaluation scores, we have provided a Docker image and a shell script specifically for running the generated code.
-**In Qwen AI (Code) competition, we take "Greedy Decoding Mode & PASS@1" as mearsure metric.**
+**In the Qwen AI (Code) competition, we adopt "Greedy Decoding Mode & PASS@1" as the metric for evaluation.**

 ## Docker image